MuKnIO/avoum-cardano-feasibility-study/study.md

 A transaction closing the auction comprises:

-- One input cell, the auction state.
+- One input UTxO, the auction state.
-- Two output cells
+- Two output UTxOs
   - The first of which is the assets being sold, which should have the credential specified for the current bidder in the input state.
   - The second of which is the highest bid, and should have the